NextFire/apple-music-discord-rpc/README.md

 ./scripts/install.sh
 ```

-It will copy the [launch agent](/scripts/moe.yuru.music-rpc.plist) into
+It copies the [launch agent](/scripts/moe.yuru.music-rpc.plist) into
-`~/Library/LaunchAgents/` and edit it accordingly.
+`~/Library/LaunchAgents/` and edits it accordingly.

 #### Upgrade